Maid Salary in Singapore

 Employers also need to pay for a security bond, as well as bi-annual medical examinations for their foreign maids.

-To decide whether or not hiring a domestic worker is affordable and worthwhile, a good idea can be to write down all the relevant maid-related costs, and decide whether this is the best option for your family.
+To decide whether or not hiring a domestic helper is affordable and worthwhile, a good idea can be to write down all the relevant maid-related costs, and decide whether this is the best option for your family.

-Hiring a helper
+Hiring a maid

 Handling the paperwork

-While a direct hire can be cheaper, it can also increase the chances of finding a great domestic helper since you have more control over the process.
+While a direct-hire can be cheaper, it can also increase the chances of finding a great domestic helper since you have more control over the process.

-Once you have found your ideal match, be aware that there may still be cultural differences and other challenges to overcome, though mutual understanding will help you and your family to build a healthy working relationship with your helper.
+Once you have found your ideal match, be aware that there may still be cultural differences and other challenges to overcome, though mutual understanding will help you and your family to build a healthy working relationship with your maid.
 Remember, you are ultimately responsible for your maid’s wellbeing, which means you should ensure a safe working environment for her.